biowdl/RNA-seq/docs/index.md

 UMIs are expected to have been extracted from the input fastq files and added to the headers of the reads.
 A tool like [UMI-tools](https://umi-tools.readthedocs.io/en/latest/) may be used to do so.
-Please be aware that different library preparation protocols will put the UMIs in different locations in you reads, so be careful when extracting the UMIs!
+Please be aware that different library preparation protocols will put the UMIs in different locations in your reads, so be careful when extracting the UMIs!

 #### Sample configuration